-- 1. The purchasing directive follows the principle of sufficiency, efficiency and consistency. - 2.
-Critical raw materials, the cultivation of which poses a threat to indigenous populations and / or ecosystems (such as palm oil and palm kernel oil), are used according to the following priorities: organic, fairwild, UEBT, FairTrade, fairforlife, forlife oder Rapunzel Hand-in-Hand.
-If palm oil or palm kernel oil is not available in these qualities, it must be sourced at least from RSPO-cultivation.]
+4. Critical raw materials whose cultivation poses a threat to the indigenous population or/and eco-systems (such as palm oil, palm kernel oil and their derivatives) are used according to the following priority list: organic, fairwild, UEBT, FairTrade, fairforlife, forlife or Rapunzel Hand-in-Hand).
+If palm oil, palm kernel oil and their derivatives are not available in these qualities, they originate at least from RSPO cultivation.